-SMEs are a key target for cyber criminals and a cyber attack can cause huge financial and reputational damage for a small business.
+SMEs are a key target for cyber criminals and a cyber attack can cause huge financial and reputational damage to a small business.
 But, many small businesses don’t consider cyber crime a risk, because they don’t sell online or don’t believe they have anything worth stealing.
 In fact, cyber crime is not all about cash – cyber criminals can benefit from stealing your intellectual property, customer data and even email addresses from your address book.

 If you don’t know where to start when it comes to boosting your cyber security, here are some top tips.

-- Keep software secure – Don’t ignore those messages asking you to update your software!
+Don’t ignore those messages asking you to update your software!
 They exist to keep you as secure as possible and to close any holes where hackers may find a way in.

-- Use complex passwords – Weak passwords leave your business open to fraud, theft and extortion.
+Weak passwords leave your business open to fraud, theft and extortion.
 Using a strong password is a quick and easy way to give your cyber security a boost.
 Stay away from common passwords such as pet names and dates of birth and instead use a password made up of three words or more, upper and lower case letters, symbols and numbers.

-- Take the test – There is a free online course available for small businesses on the Cyber Streetwise website.
+There is a free online course available for small businesses on the Cyber Streetwise website.
 Check that your business can answer every security question positively.

 Don’t make the mistake of assuming that only big corporations and governments are at risk from cyber criminals.
-The changes outlined in this article allow you to get on with running your business, safe in the knowledge that you and your customers are protected against the wrath of the hackers.
+The changes outlined in this article allow you to get on with running your business, safe in the knowledge that you and your customers are protected against the wrath of hackers.

 Emma Philpott is the CEO of the IASME Consortium, a company that promotes cyber security within small companies and assesses them against the Government’s Cyber Essentials and IASME’s own governance standard.
 Emma is also Founder and Manager of the Malvern Cyber Security Cluster and the UK Cyber Security Forum, a network of more than 250 small companies working in cyber security.